About Fireware and Firebox Management

 - Management for multiple Fireboxes

-For more information on the Management Server, see About the WatchGuard Management Server.
+For more information on the Management Server, see Install and Set Up the WatchGuard Management Server.

 The Log Server collects log messages from each Firebox.
 These log messages are encrypted when they are sent to the Log Server.
 The log message format is XML (plain text).
 The information collected from firewall devices includes these log messages: traffic, event, alarm, debug (diagnostic), and statistic.